Import and process raw data from metabolic carts/spiroergometric measures

 A

-containing the test protocol.
+data.framebyset_protocolorset_protocol_manualcontaining the test protocol.
 This is automatically guessed by default.
 Set to NA to skip protocol guessing.- anonymize

 Whether meta data should be anonymized during import.
 Defaults to TRUE.
 See

-for more information.
+get_anonidfor more information.

 Value

-of the class spiro
+A data.frame of the class spiro with cardiopulmonary

 parameters interpolated to seconds and the corresponding load data.

-provides additional information on the
+The attribute "protocol" provides additional information on the

 underlying testing protocol.
-The attribute "info"
+The attribute "info" contains

 additional meta data from the original raw data file.
 The attribute

-gives the imported raw data (without interpolation, similar to
+"raw" gives the imported raw data (without interpolation, similar to

-calling spiro_raw
+calling spiro_raw).

 Details